How do you tailor your studying to the way that your brain prefers to process information?

 Do you know what sort of a learner you are?
 Do you understand how you already process, store and retrieve information in your day-to-day life?

-When you sit down to revise, do you conduct your revision in a way that is natural and easy-to-use?
+When you sit down to learn something, do you conduct your studies in a way that is natural and easy?

-Of course, there is no right or wrong way of doing revision – all that matters is that what you’re doing actually works for you.
+Of course, there is no right or wrong way of studying – all that matters is that what you’re doing actually works for you.

 Because we are all Human beings, we have a lot in common when it comes to learning stuff.
 But there are also differences between us, and it’s true to say that none of us operates in exactly the same way as anyone else.
 You will already have noticed the difficulty we can get ourselves into, believing that other people are thinking the same way as us!